-◆ You are exposed to the market risk of each underlying asset - Your return on the Notes is not linked to a basket consisting of the underlying assets.
+You are exposed to the market risk of each underlying asset - Your return on the Notes is not linked to a basket consisting of the underlying assets.
 Rather, it will be contingent upon the performance of each individual underlying asset.
 Unlike an instrument with a return linked to a basket of assets, in which risk is mitigated and diversified among all of the components of the basket, you will be exposed equally to the risks related to each underlying asset.
 Poor performance by any one of the underlying assets over the term of the Notes will negatively affect your return and will not be offset or mitigated by a positive performance by any other underlying asset.
-For instance, you will receive a negative return equal to the percentage that the final level of the least performing underlying asset is less than its initial level in excess of the buffer if the Notes are not automatically called and the final level of one underlying asset is less than its downside threshold, even if the underlying return of each other underlying asset is positive or has not declined as much.
+For instance, you will receive a negative return equal to the percentage that the final level of the least performing underlying asset is less than its initial level in excess of the buffer if the Notes are not automatically called and the final level of one underlying asset is less than its other will negative or other underlying asset is less than its underlying return of each other underlying asset is positive or has not declined as much.
 Accordingly, your investment is subject to the market risk of each underlying asset.